 Websites and profiles are not so much my home on the internet, but tools that support the ongoing experiment of uncovering my unique voice.
 Yet professional social networks as LinkedIn are rather intended to provide an online CV or a skill matrix.

 This article is a comprehensive review of the Linkedin skills feature.
 In particular I like this quote: I too have been receiving endorsements from people I’m out of touch with, who are endorsing me for skills I didn’t even know I had’, like “food writing” and “celebrity” (whatever that means).

-The list of my skills on my LinkedIn profile and its evolution is a great experiment in social dynamics (…plus game theory, plus artificial intelligence software testing…) although the skills not correctly attributed to myself were not as intriguing.
-I have experienced the following effects:
+The list of my skills on my LinkedIn profile and its evolution is a great experiment in social dynamics (…plus game theory, plus artificial intelligence software testing…) – although the skills people tag me with are as intriguing 😉 I have experienced the following effects:

 LinkedIn tries to extract – generic – skills from your profile that neither you or your contacts have yet added to your profile and asks your connections to confirm them.
 So the set of skills is impacted by LinkedIn’s bias.

 I developed tools related to managing digital certificates – these are cryptography-based digital counterparts of national IDs – and the related management systems, Public Key Infrastructures.
 My main role in a project was PKI Consultant, and I never tried to sell myself as a developer.
 So the exact term should rather be Programming for PKI.
 But nobody uses that specific terms in his/her profiles so I did not object to add programming.
 Yet such generic terms can raise false expectations (which was actually the trigger to write this blog post).